 The Committee shall advise each applicant for membership of its decision in writing within ten days of making the decision and if the application is refused shall give written reasons for such refusal.

-Each Member shall pay a subscription on its date of admission to Membership and on every 1st April thereafter until it ceases to be a Member.
+Each Member shall pay a subscription on its date of admission to membership and on every 1st April thereafter until it ceases to be a Member.
 The subscription due from each Member shall be £15 (fifteen pounds) or such other sum as may be approved from time to time by an Annual General Meeting.

 Any Member being one year or more in arrears with its subscription to the Association shall be reported to an Annual General Meeting, which shall have the power to terminate the membership of such Member.

+The membership of any Member may be suspended or discontinued by the Committee if:

+the Member ceases to qualify as a Registered Charity; or

+its inclusion in the membership of the Association in any way prejudices the Association’s status as a Registered Charity; or

-The membership of any Member may be suspended or discontinued by the Committee if, in the opinion of the Committee, the Member's conduct is likely to bring the Association into disrepute and such suspension or discontinuance shall be reported to the next following Annual General Meeting (or any prior General Meeting convened under Rule 11) where it shall be confirmed or revoked as the case may be upon the Chairman putting the matter to a vote.
+in the opinion of the Committee, the Member's conduct is likely to bring the Association into disrepute,

+and such suspension or discontinuance shall be reported to the next following Annual General Meeting (or any prior General Meeting convened under Rule 10) where it shall be confirmed or revoked as the case may be upon the Chairman putting the matter to a vote.
-6. Honorary Membership

-6.1 Any individual may be elected to Honorary Membership at an Annual General Meeting and if elected shall be entitled to attend and be heard at any meeting of the Association but not to vote thereat.
-Honorary Members shall not be required to pay an annual subscription.

-7. Officers
+Officers

-7.1 The Committee shall consist of the following Officers of the Association:-
+The Committee shall consist of the following Officers of the Association:-